izaart95-jpg/GLM-Free-API/reports/aliyun-captcha-report.md

 The javascript calculates captcha payload  (data) field sent in verifycaptchav3

-Btw all javasripts calculates data in same way just function names are variables are renamed using mitmproxy i tested to use a single js every time and it works
+Btw all javasripts calculates data in same way just function names and variables are renamed

+Using mitmproxy i tested to use a single js every time by modifying responses and it works

 ### 4. VerifyCaptchaV3